 A Women’s Storytelling Event on Deer Isle

 The next Island Women Speak is set for Thursday Jan.
-31, 2019 at the Stonington Opera House
+31, 2019 at 7 PM.

 Photography: Lily Felsenthal

-The event was written up in the local paper, the Island Ad-Vantages, highlighting our speakers and why they chose to participate: Island Women Speak shares stories of eight local women.
+Our first event (Jan.
+2018) was written up in the local paper, the Island Ad-Vantages, highlighting our speakers and why they chose to participate: Island Women Speak shares stories of eight local women.

 Channel 5 TV